Benjamin Disraeli: Bentinck and the leadership

-Office
+Chancellor of the Exchequer

 First Derby government

 In March 1851, Lord John Russell's government was defeated over a bill to equalise the county and borough franchises, mostly because of divisions among his supporters.
 He resigned, and the Queen sent for Stanley, who felt that a minority government could do little and would not last long, so Russell remained in office.
 Disraeli regretted this, hoping for an opportunity, however brief, to show himself capable in office.
-Stanley, on the other hand, deprecated his inexperienced followers as a reason for not assuming office, "These are not names I can put before the Queen."
+Stanley, in contrast, deprecated his inexperienced followers as a reason for not assuming office: "These are not names I can put before the Queen."

-At the end of June 1851, Stanley's father died, and he succeeded to his title as Earl of Derby.
+At the end of June 1851, Stanley succeeded to the title of Earl of Derby.
 The Whigs were wracked by internal dissensions during the second half of 1851, much of which Parliament spent in recess.
-Russell dismissed Lord Palmerston from the cabinet, leaving the latter determined to deprive the Prime Minister of office as well.
+Russell dismissed Lord Palmerston from the cabinet, leaving the latter determined to deprive the Prime Minister of office.
 Palmerston did so within weeks of Parliament's reassembly on 4 February 1852, his followers combining with Disraeli's Tories to defeat the government on a Militia Bill, and Russell resigned.
-Derby had either to take office or risk damage to his reputation and he accepted the Queen's commission as Prime Minister.
+Derby had either to take office or risk damage to his reputation, and he accepted the Queen's commission as prime minister.
 Palmerston declined any office; Derby had hoped to have him as Chancellor of the Exchequer.
 Disraeli, his closest ally, was his second choice and accepted, though disclaiming any great knowledge in the financial field.
 Gladstone refused to join the government.
-Disraeli may have been attracted to the office by the £5,000 per year salary, which would help pay his debts.
-Few of the new cabinet had held office before; when Derby tried to inform the Duke of Wellington of the names of the Queen's new ministers, the old Duke, who was somewhat deaf, inadvertently branded the new government by incredulously repeating "Who?
+Disraeli may have been attracted to the office by the £5,000 annual salary, which would help pay his debts.
+Few of the new cabinet had held office before; when Derby tried to inform the Duke of Wellington of the names of the ministers, the old Duke, who was somewhat deaf, inadvertently branded the new government by incredulously repeating "Who?
 Who?"

-In the following weeks, Disraeli served as Leader of the House (with Derby as Prime Minister in the Lords) and as Chancellor.
+In the following weeks, Disraeli served as Leader of the House (with Derby as prime minister in the Lords) and as chancellor.
 He wrote regular reports on proceedings in the Commons to Victoria, who described them as "very curious" and "much in the style of his books".
 Parliament was prorogued on 1 July 1852 as the Tories could not govern for long as a minority; Disraeli hoped that they would gain a majority of about 40.
 Instead, the election later that month had no clear winner, and the Derby government held to power pending the meeting of Parliament.